loginom/loginom-help-en-omegat/data/processors/integration/extracting-xml.md

 * **Repeat single values**: if there are a single item and nested sequence included into a sequence, the single item values will be repeated for each row formed from the nested sequence.

-* **Check for strict XSD validation**: when flag placing, XML is validated for strict compliance with the XSD schema.
+* **Check for strict XSD validation**: when this checkbox is selected, XML is validated for strict compliance with the XSD schema.
 Otherwise, the check is performed in the simplified accelerated mode.
 The simplified check procedure is performed faster, however, it does not secure correct data extraction from XML if there are undetected validation errors.

-* **Generate composite field captions**: if this flag has been placed, hierarchy relative to the root element will be displayed in each field caption.
+* **Generate composite field captions**: if this checkbox has been selected, hierarchy relative to the root element will be displayed in each field caption.
 For example, complex "ROOT|PERSON|ACCES-LEVEL" caption will be generated for the extracted table field that contains the data of "ACCESS-LEVEL" attribute of "PERSON" element from the root element of "ROOT" document.
-When there is no such flag, the field will get the following name: "ACCESS-LEVEL".
+When there is no such checkbox, the field will get the following name: "ACCESS-LEVEL".